AdobeDocs/experience-manager-65.en/help/sites-administering/touch-ui-principal-view.md

 >[!NOTE]
 >
->For a complete list of privileges and descriptions, please see [this page](/help/sites-administering/user-group-ac-admin.md#access-right-management).
+>For a complete list of privileges and descriptions, see [this page](/help/sites-administering/user-group-ac-admin.md#access-right-management).

 ![Search permission for a given path.](assets/image2019-3-21_0-5-47.png) ![Add New Entry for 'dam-users' as shown by a path selected in vertical columns.](assets/image2019-3-21_0-6-53.png)